 Let it sit in a refrigerator from overnight up to a month.

-We use lemons for this recipe, don’t make lemonade yet.
+We use lemon fruits for this recipe, don’t think that you can make lemonade.

 Cut the lemons into a half or wedges, whatever you like.